Fine-grained Few-shot Recognition by Deep Object Parsing: Experiments

-{\bf Interpretable part locations:} We visualize the locations $\mu_p$ learned by \ourmethod in \cref{fig:parts}. \ourmethod is able to detect consistent parts for the same task.
-The parts are interpretable, and we often find semantic parts like head and ears.
-However, sometimes \ourmethod{} might fails to locate parts on the object if similar visual signatures appear in the background.
+{\bf What parts does \ourmethod detect?} We visualize the locations $\mu_p$ learned by \ourmethod in \cref{fig:parts}. \ourmethod is able to detect consistent parts for the same task and often finds semantically meaningful parts like head and torso/breast in birds and dogs and wheels and doors/windows on cars. \cref{fig:parts} also shows some failure cases of \ourmethod{}, where it might fail to locate parts on the object if similar visual signatures appear in the background.
+A visualization of part templates learned and part expressions can be found in the supplementary (App C).

-{\bf Dictionary templates:} Some templates of the learned dictionary $D_p$ are visualized in \cref{fig:texture}.
-Our model uses each template to reconstruct the original feature in the corresponding channel.
-We see diverse visual representations in different channels, implying that \ourmethod learns diverse visual templates from the training set to express objects. \cref{fig:dict} shows the activated templates for different objects.
-The model uses the same templates to express the same class.

-{\bf Qualitative results: effect of reweighting:} In \cref{fig:misclassify} we demonstrate an example that was misclassified when the re-weighting is not employed.
-With the instance-dependent re-weighting, the noisy part features are down-weighted and the total posterior is dominated by features from the relevant scales, making the final prediction correct.
-Still, a limitation (Fig.~\ref{fig:misclassify}) is that when background bears similarity to object-part, parts can be mis-located, and leads to poor parsing.